marcocarnini/marcocarnini.github.io/content/posts/adding_plots.md

 ![First Example Plot](/images/plot_example.png)

 I know, this is boring.
-It is just that I do not dare to consider as a reference style the following:
+It is just that I do not dare to consider as a reference style the following ``xkcd``-like:

 ```python
 with plt.xkcd():